Terms & ConditionsImportant Rental & Florida Boating information

 Cancellation Policy: Cancel 91 days prior to arrival by 6pm EST to avoid permanent credit card charges equal to your rental rate plus tax.

 Rebooking Policy: You may rebook or change your reservation before 9:00am EST on your rental day.
-No rebooking fees apply.
+No rebooking fees apply, however there is a $100. non refundable fee for any cancellation.
 A voucher, valid up to 2 years might be granted if you are unable to reschedule your rental day(s).

 Florida requires a Boater Education Card for boaters, and not a boating license.
 The card is mandatory for all boat operators born on or after January 1, 1988; older boaters do not require the card.